kitsteam/qrstorage/README.md

 ### Development

-- **Important**: Before you start setting up the container, register an account on [Google Cloud Platform](https://console.cloud.google.com).
-Create a new project and create a Service Account credential with access to the `Cloud Text-to-Speech API` and `Cloud Translation API`.
-You will be able to download a json file that contains all necessary credentials, e.g. `project_id`, `client_id`, `private_key`, etc. Create a file called `docker-compose.override.yml`and create an override that mounts this credentials into the container.
+- **Important**: Before you start setting up the container, register an account with `DeepL` and `ReadSpeaker` to get the proper API keys for text to speech and translation features.
+Create a file called `docker-compose.override.yml`and create an override that mount these credentials into the container.
 Example:

 ```
 services:
  app:
   environment:
    SECRET_KEY_BASE: "your secret key base"
-  volumes:
-   - /<path-to-file>/.gcp-config.json:/app/.gcp-config.json
 ```

 Use this only for development and make sure not to commit the file to the repository or build a container with the file.